-- six seconds for a sign with a single page of text - at least eight seconds for two-line signs with two pages of messaging - 10 seconds for four-line signs with two pages of messaging.
+- six seconds for a sign with a single page of text - 10 seconds for four-line signs with two pages of messaging.

 Variations on VMS readability, distance and character height are acceptable to Waka Kotahi as long as they do not compromise safety.
 Variations shall not conflict with Waka Kotahi signage requirements or standards.